haoheliu/AudioLDM2/README.md

                           Automatic quality control.
 This number control the number of candidates (e.g., generate three audios and choose the best to show you).
 A Larger value usually lead to better quality with heavier computation
     --seed SEED           Change this value (any integer number) will lead to a different generation result.
+    --mode MODE           The mode in which to run the model. ["generation", "super_resolution_inpainting"]
 ```

 # Hugging Face 🧨 Diffusers